Borreguin/CentralProject/readme.md

 4. Go to the path `/Users/Shared/subtreeTool` and give permissions:
    - `cd /Users/Shared/subtreeTool`
    - `sudo chmod u+x subtree`
-5. Create a link path to the script
+5. Edit the path environment variable file (`/etc/paths`) by including the following path `/Users/Shared/subtreeTool` at the end of this file:
-   - `sudo ln -s subtree /usr/bin`
+   - `sudo nano /etc/paths`